Dolphins coach: Adam Gase-led team pays dividends

 How many wins was new head coach Adam Gase and a new culture worth to the Miami Dolphins last year?

-According to the team's assistant head coach Darren Rizzi, who has been with the Dolphins in some fashion since 2010, about three.
+According to the team's assistant head coach Darren Rizzi, who has been with the Dolphins in some fashion since 2010, the new coach-culture combo led to three more wins in 2016.

 "I've been on, I think, teams that were 7-9 that might've had more talent than we had last year," Rizzi told the Palm Beach Post.